guidoivetta/attention-mechanisms-as-baseline-for-VQA/README.md

 # Introduction

-The goal of this project is to build a multimodal (vision and NLP) model to detect plants and their diseases by analyizing photographs.
+The goal of this project is to build a multimodal (vision and NLP) model to detect plants and their diseases by analyzing photographs.

 The expected output is a text string like: